tamtakoe/versme/README.md

 # Versme
-Docker image source of version bumping for CI-CD
+Docker image for version bumping for your CI-CD

-Manage GIT and NPM (package.json) tags
+Increment & push GIT-tag and update package.json (or other configs in future versions)

 Based on Alpine image with `bash`, `git`, `openssh-client`, `jq` and `curl`.
 Uses the semver shell utility https://github.com/fsaintjacques/semver-tool/tree/master